hoangduytran/blender-manual/manual/addons/import_export/scene_3ds.rst

    This enables a recursive file search if an image file can't be found.

 Read Keyframe
-   Reads the keyframe tracks from a 3ds file and transforms the objects to the data wich was found.
+   Reads the keyframe tracks from a 3ds file and transforms the objects to the data which was found.
    Usually only one frame is found in static scenes, it will be imported to the timeline.
    If the 3ds scene is animated, the complete animation will be imported to the timeline.